Stop-and-go wave super-resolution reconstruction via iterative refinement: Experiments

 \subsection{Code and tools}

-The model is coded using PyTorch, leveraging CUDA for accelerated computation.
-All experiments are performed on a machine with two NVIDIA RTX A6000 GPUs.
-The code is open-sourced and available at \url{i24motion.org}, facilitating future research and enabling other researchers to build upon our work.
+The model is coded using PyTorch \cite{paszke2017automatic}, leveraging CUDA for accelerated computation.
+All experiments are performed on a machine with two NVIDIA RTX A6000 GPUs and AMD Ryzen Threadripper 3960X 24-Core Processor.
+The code will be open-sourced , facilitating future research and enabling other researchers to build upon our work.